Today we’re talking about the greatest nuisance tormenting white collar workers everywhere: conference calls.

 Our smartphones let us communicate with nearly anyone in the world; it’s incredible.
 At its core, the cell phone is a two-way radio whereby the primary device serves as the transmitter and the secondary is the receiver.

 When you call your brother, your voice is converted into electrical signals.
-These are processed by your phone’s antenna and transmitted via radio waves to the nearest cell tower.
-They’re then bounced from tower to tower until reaching your brother’s phone.
+These are processed by your phone’s antenna and transmitted via radio waves to the nearest cell tower, and bounced from tower to tower until reaching your brother’s phone.
 At that point, the electrical signals are converted back into audible sounds.

 Two-way call quality depends on signal strength.
-Connectivity varies between networks (CDMA vs. GSM), how close you are to a compatible cell tower, and what physical barriers are between you and said tower.
+Connectivity varies depending on your network (CDMA vs. GSM), how close you are to a compatible cell tower, and the physical barriers between you and said tower.
 When a conference call is made, these same variables are multiplied by the number of callers, thus increasing the likelihood of poor call quality.

 Limited bandwidth means dynamic range compression favors efficiency over audio quality